jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-01-SAP-Dictionary.md

 - portfolio
 ---

-This app is built for the competition of '2011 Develop Challenge' in SAP Labs China.
+This app is built for the competition of '2011 Develop Challenge' in SAP Labs.
 It is developed on Windows Phone platform with C# language.
 You can use it as a dictionary to search word from SAP area.
 Two languages are supported, English and German.
-The local dictionary is small and there is a remote server which providing full dictionary data.
+There is a light-weight dictionary installed in the phone along with the app.
+This local dictionary contains partial data, and is stored in [SQLite3](https://www.sqlite.org/) database.
+Besides, there is a web server(built with ASP.Net) which provides service to feed full dictionary data.
+In case no result is matched from the local database, the app will connect to this web API for another search.
 1. Home screen
 ![index](/assets/sapdictionary/index.png "index")
 2. Search by input